Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Related Work

-Unlike previous work where feature extraction and clustering were applied sequentially, deep clustering aims to jointly optimize for both.
-As described before, these models combine a clustering loss with a representation compression loss that enforces a constraint on the overall model.
-The representation compression is typically achieved through an autoencoder reconstruction loss \cite{hinton2006reducing} in most approaches.
-A number of clustering approaches have been proposed which differ in the clustering approach.\footnote{\citet{aljalbout2018clustering} and \citet{min2018survey} provide comprehensive summaries of various deep clustering approaches.} \citet{yang2017towards} use the KMeans loss. \citet{xie2016unsupervised} use a cluster assignment hardening approach. \citet{ghasedi2017deep} further add a balanced assignments loss on top of the cluster assignment hardening approach. \citet{huang2014deep} introduce a locality-preserving loss and a group sparsity loss on the clustering. \citet{yang2016joint} use an agglomerative clustering approach and \citet{ji2017deep} use a subspace clustering approach.

-In principle, all of these approaches can be used to cluster contextualized representations, and future work may improve upon our results by exploring these approaches.
-Most existing work in deep embedded clustering (including the above) has been applied to computer vision problems with very little application in NLP.
-Moreover, the interplay between DEC and the latest advancements in NLP, such as contextualized representations, has not previously been studied.
-In this paper, we try to fill this gap.
+{\bf Deep Clustering:} Unlike previous work where feature extraction and clustering were applied sequentially, deep clustering aims to jointly optimize for both by combining a clustering loss with the feature extraction.
+A number of deep clustering methods have been proposed which primarily differ in their clustering approach: \citet{yang2017towards} use KMeans, \citet{xie2016unsupervised} use cluster assignment hardening, \citet{ghasedi2017deep} add a balanced assignments loss on top of cluster assignment hardening, \citet{huang2014deep} introduce a locality-preserving loss and a group sparsity loss on the clustering, \citet{yang2016joint} use agglomerative clustering, and \citet{ji2017deep} use subspace clustering.
+All of these approaches can be used to cluster contextualized representations, and future work may improve upon our results by exploring these approaches.
+The interplay between deep clustering for syntax and recent advancements in NLP, such as contextualized representations, has not previously been studied.
+In this paper, we fill this gap.